 American documentaries definitely have their tropes.
 What the Health has the typical foreboding music, contrived revelations, blatant agenda and ominous voice-overs as well as manipulative editing, unbalanced evidence and heavy-handed sentimentality.
 What I found particularly frustrating was that the continuous ‘no comment’ responses from companies were seen as shocking and conclusive disclosures of guilt, when in fact it was just a frustrating termination of communication.
 The filmmakers were in such desperate need for a structured battle between good and evil (the good guys being vegans and the bad guys the meat/dairy/pharmaceutical industries) that they moulded whatever they could to make every situation seem black and white.
 If you have done any research into veganism, you will know that there are few issues on the subject that are completely black and white.
 The conclusion is always to go vegan, but the evidence is usually complex.

 For instance, at one point there was an accusation that the dairy industry was guilty of institutionalised racism.
-When there is so many horrendous and proven facts out there, this sort of statement just makes a mockery of the whole campaign.
+I’m not sure this comment, said in such a blase manner, does the fight for veganism much good.

 That being said, there were a lot of incredibly hard-hitting facts and video footage in What the Health that devastated me, including the following (proven) statements:

 - 1 serving of processed meat a day increases the risk of developing diabetes by 51%